jensjns/acf-leaflet-field/readme.txt

 == Upgrade Notice ==

 = 1.0.0 =
+* New tool: Locate tool.
+* The field now works with the repeater-field.

 = 0.2.0 =
 * New feature: Added support for binding popups to markers.